 development and definition of Doctrine.

-A joint declaration on Justification, based on a clarification of the Joint
+A Dogmatic Constitution on Justification, based on a clarification

-outstanding "temporal debt" may still have to pass through Purgatory in
+grace, with no outstanding "temporal debt" may still have to pass through

 and God's grace, in conformance with the teaching of the Councils